Getting started: connecting and selecting locations

 returned (specific observation well attributes).
 The below example also

-demonstrates the use of tibble::glimpse()
+demonstrates the use of tibble::glimpse() to preview all

 columns: